Set up the calendar invites integration

 Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) can be used to ensure emails coming from your domain are authenticated for your company.

-If your IT team has put in place SPF and/or DKIM, OnLocation will check the result of these methods and will only create a visit in OnLocation if the sender has been authenticated.
+If your IT team has implemented SPF and/or DKIM, OnLocation will verify the results of these methods and only create a visit in OnLocation if the sender has been authenticated.